j-pang/j-pang.github.io/index.md

 ## Recent News

+- **[Mar.
+2023]** I will be the Project Investigator (PI) for our new project on charging infrastructure for electrification of the maritime industry in Singapore.
+This project, funded by both the Singapore Maritime Institute and S&TPPO for 2 years, is code-named MESH, which stands for "Modelling the Electrification of Singapore Harbourcrafts".
 - **[Dec.
 2022]** I will be taking over as Capability Group Manager for the Energy Systems group at A\*STAR's Institute of High Performance Computing.
 - **[Nov.
 2022]** Our review paper titled "Online Optimization in Power Systems with High Penetration of Renewable Generation: Advances and Prospects" with Asst.
 Prof. Zhaojian Wang (SJTU) and other co-authors have been accepted into [IEEE/CAA Journal of Automatica Sinica](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6570654), (IF:7.847, Citescore: 13.0 - 1/118 in Control and Optimization).
 - **[Oct.
 2022]**  Our team at IHPC will be visiting a number of research labs and startups in the U.S., including NREL, Colorado State University, LBNL, UC Berkeley, Stanford, [PowerFlex](https://www.powerflex.com/), Caltech, and [MOEV Inc](https://www.moevinc.com/).